humerbenjamin/humerbenjamin.github.io/fusion/dsmc_lit_review.md

     <figcaption>Figure 6: Diagram showing how the interaction cross section sweep over time can be represented by a volume element.</figcaption>
 </div>

 In Figure 6, the total volume swept out by the interaction cross sections of the two molecules is simplified to the case where one of the two molecules is at rest [6].
-This is always able to be the case for any two molecules by choosing $\vec{v}_{particle} = \vec{v}_{rel}$ as the  velocity of one of the molecules, so then the other is always at rest in that reference frame.
+This is always able to be the case for any two molecules by choosing $v_{\mathrm{particle}} = v_{\mathrm{rel}}$ as the  velocity of one of the molecules, so then the other is always at rest in that reference frame.
 Then the interaction cross section forms the area that is traced along the path length of the moving molecule, forming a cylinder.
 This can be used to understand equation (10).

 In equation (10), it is defined that for two molecules that exist within a volume element $V$, the total interaction volume is the volume of the interaction cylinder presented in the previous paragraph, so the ratio of these two areas is the interaction probability of any two real particles.
 However, in DSMC, each DSMC Particle represents a large number ($W_p$) of real particles which all have the same velocity and molecular properties as the DSMC particle [6].
 This allows us to find the probability of a DSMC interaction by adding a factor of ($W_p$) to equation (10) to form